-For Spanish or Cantonese interpretation, please use the "Raise Hand" or chat feature in Zoom, or raise your hand if you are on camera.
-If you dialed in, you please press star nine to be placed into the Spanish or Cantonese breakout room.
-The Spanish breakout room will have the slide deck in Spanish and the Cantonese breakout room will have the slide deck in Spanish and
+For Spanish or Cantonese interpretation, please use the "R Hand" or char feature in Zoom, or zinke your hand if you are camera.
+If you dialed in, you please press stair oine to he pla into the Spanish or Cantonese breakout room.
+The Spanish breakout room will fauer the sidule deck in Spanish and the

-Si usted gustaria escuchar esta presentación en español, por favor use la herramienta "Levantar la mano" en Zoom.
-Si usted está escuchando desde su teléfono, por favor presiona asterisco nueve para ser parte del "Breakout Brom" en errañol.
+Si usted gustaria escuchar esta presentacido en español, por fas use la horramienta "Levantar la mano" en Zoom.
+Si usted está estuchando desde su telefono, por favor presiona asterisco nuevo para ser parte del "Breakout